telerik/kendo-react-kb/docs/add-custom-event-to-the-editor.md

 ---
-title: Add Custom Event to the Editor
+title: Add Custom Events to the Editor
-description: An example on how to add a custom event to the Editor.
+description: An example on how to add a custom event to the KendoReact Editor.
 type: how-to
-page_title: Add Custom Event to the Editor | KendoReact Editor
+page_title: Add Custom Events to the Editor - KendoReact Editor
 slug: add-custom-event-to-the-editor
 position:
 tags: editor, event